 If you want a fluffy quilt, choose a cotton batting with a little bit of polyester.
 The cotton in the batting keeps you warm and the polyester gives it strength.
 A good blend is at least 75% cotton.

 Do not buy cheap batting.
 If you do, the fibers may come through some of your fabrics.
-This is called "bearding."
-Good quality batting has a finish placed on it so this won't happen.
+This is called bearding.
+You only make that mistake once.
+Good quality batting has a finish placed on it so this should not happen.

 If you plan on tying the quilt, you can buy a thick batting.
 If you plan on machine quilting it (or sending it out to be machine quilted), you need to go thinner.

 There are exceptions to this.
 One of my sewing machines is a commercial machine that will sew through the thickest of battings without leaving a pucker.
+It also has a wide enough space (harp) that when the quilt is rolled up it can handle it.
 It does a wonderful straight stitch with the aid of a walking foot.
-However, most machines have difficult with thick batting.
+However, many machines have difficult with thick batting.

-Also, the thicker your batting, the larger the quilt is when it is rolled or bunched up, and the more difficult it can be to get it under the sewing machine in order to quilt it.
+The thicker your batting, the larger the quilt is when it is rolled or bunched up.
+It becomes more difficult to get it under the sewing machine in order to quilt it.

 Warm and natural batting, or what some people call flannel batting, is another good batting choice.
 The biggest benefit, in my opinion, is that you do not need to quilt or secure it as close as the cotton/poly batting.
 You can go upwards of 6 inches between stitches.
 It is also very easy for everyone to machine stitch.

-My only concern with this batting is that it is not as soft.
+My only concern with this batting is that there is no "puff" and it is not soft.
 The quilts made with this batting are not as warm and snuggly as those made with the cotton/poly blend.
-It is great for projects like small projects like table runners or larger bedspreads.
+I do find it great for projects like small like table runners or larger bedspreads.